-1 , Yukiko Nagashima 0 She previously served in Recruit Holdings Co., Ltd., and now, she concurrently serves as a Standing Audit and Supervisory Board member of the said company.
-Although the Company has business relationship with the said company including recruitment, the transaction amount accounted for less than 0.01% of the said company's consolidated revenue in fiscal 2019, and for less than 0.01% of the Company's consolidated revenue in fiscal 2020, respectively.
-Therefore, the Company considers the relationship does not affect her independence.
-The Company has appointed her as independent executive as it believes she is qualified to serve as an Outside Director, considering her experience in corporate management and emerging business as well as experience as a member of the Audit & Supervisory Board, and her in-depth knowledge gained from the standpoints of both management and audit.
-Her appointment is also based on the Company's assessment that there is no risk of conflict of interests with ordinary shareholders.
-Masato Kitera 0 His relationship with the Company is as indicated in "Relationship with the Company" in the table above as he had received the compensation as the Company's part-time advisor since April 30, 2020.
-This advisory contract terminated along with his election at the Annual General Meeting held on March 24, 2021.
+Yukiko Nagashima 0 She previously served in Recruit Holdings Co., Ltd., and now concurrently serves as a Standing Audit and Supervisory Board member of the said company as well as Recruit Co., Ltd. Although the Company has business relationships with both companies, the transaction amount accounted for less than 0.01% of Recruit Holdings Co., Ltd.'s consolidated revenue in FY2020, and for less than 0.01% of the Company's consolidated revenue in FY2021, respectively.
+Therefore, the Company considers these relationships do not affect her independence.
+She also concurrently serves as an outside member of Audit and Supervisory Board in Sumitomo Corporation.
+Although the Company has business relationships with the said corporation, she is a non-executive director in this position.
+The transaction amount accounted for less than 0.001% of the said corporation's consolidated revenue in FY2020, and for less than 0.001% of the relationship does not affect her independence.
+The Company has appointed her as independent executive as it believes she is qualified to serve as an Outside Director, considering her experience in business execution and corporate management in the areas such as emerging business and staffing services.
+She also has in-depth knowledge gained from the standpoints of both management and audit.
+Her appointment is based on the Company's assessment that there is no risk of conflict of interests with ordinary shareholders.
+Masato Kitera 0 His relationship with the Company is as indicated in "Relationship with the Company" in the table above as he had received the compensation as the Company's part-time advisor since April 30, 2020 until March 24, 2021.
 The compensation was paid in return for his services of advisory regarding the Company's management and business based on his experience and knowledge, and the amount of the compensation was compliant with the Company's internal independence criteria (being less than ten million yen per year).
 Therefore, the Company considers the relationship does not affect his independence.
 He concurrently serves as an outside director of Marubeni Corporation.
-Although the Company has business relationship with the said corporation including material procurement, he is a non-executive director in this position.
-The transaction amount accounted for less than 0.001% of the said corporation's consolidated revenue in fiscal 2019, and for less than 0.001% of the Company's consolidated revenue in fiscal 2020, respectively.
-Therefore, the Company considers the relationship does not affect his independence.
-The Company has appointed him as independent executive as it believes he is qualified to serve as an Outside Director, considering his abundant international experience and knowledge concerning international affairs, gained through his long diplomatic career including his important positions as a government officer mostly in the Minister of Foreign Affairs.
+Although the Company has business relationships with the said corporation, he is a non-executive director in this position.
+The The Company has appointed him as independent executive as it believes he is qualified to serve as an Outside Director, considering his abundant international experience and knowledge concerning international affairs, gained through his long diplomatic career including his important positions as a government officer mostly in the Minister of Foreign Affairs.
 His appointment is also based on the Company's assessment that there is no risk of conflict of interests with ordinary shareholders.